 I was invited by Winter Park Resort to visit their property in exchange for coverage on social media and my blog, however, all opinions and statements are my own!

-Getting to Winter Park
+How to Get to Winter Park Resort

 The best way to get to Winter Park, CO is by flying into the Denver Airport.
 From there, you have several options on how to get out to Winter Park Resort (about a 2 hour drive).